HellperKK/java-error-manager/README.md

 ## Solution ?
 My proposal to this problem is made by two classes that are united under an abstract class.
-One is for describing success and holds the result of the process, the other for errors and holds a `String` constaining the error message.
+One is for describing success and holds the result of the process, the other for errors and holds a `String` containing the error message.

 If you are familair with Scala, I think you could see this as a variant of Either[A, String].
-From an elm background this works a lot like the type Result.
+From an elm background this looks a lot like the type Result.

 Example case :
 ```java